dtbrehm/Portfolio/README.md

 # Portfolio

 ### About Me
 My name is David Brehm.
 I am a current student at Bellevue University where I am pursuing a Master's degree in Data Science.
+My passion for data science originated through following professional sports and observing the amazing growth there has been in these leagues regarding advanced data over the past decade or so.
+Professionally, my experience thus far has been focused on doing programming and data analysis for government contractors.
+I aim to transition these skills learned both professionally and educationally into a full-time data science role.

+### Languages and Tools
+* Python
+* R
+* Tableau
+* SQL
+* MATLAB
+* PERL

 ### Projects
 * **Airplane Safety Dashboard**